Key Takeaways

 If she posts a picture of herself journaling, that would make sense to her audience AND make sense for the company that hired her.

-But we’re staring down the barrel of another lockdown, so this particular paper company could also partner with a nano-influencer like @ramtalk who creates really interesting (read, scroll-stopping) mixed media collages.
+But this particular paper company could also partner with a nano-influencer like @ramtalk who creates really interesting (read, scroll-stopping) mixed media collages and reach a very niche journaling audience.

 Or Anne (on Instagram @bujotrulla), a bullet journaling micro-influencer from Germany. #bujo!
 Or for our less monochromatic journalers, the post on the right from Klara Zole (on Instagram @journals.by.klara).
 If you click the image on the left (or click this link), you can watch Anne’s bullet journaling video on Instagram.